facebookexperimental/moq-encoder-player/README.md

 - Allows the retrieval of video decoded frames via timestamps
   - Automatically drops all video frames that older than the currently requested

+### src/overlay_processor/overlay_decoder.ts (OverlayDecoder)

+Recovers the integer value (capture epoch in ms) that `OverlayEncoder` wrote into the top rows of a frame, reading one bright/dark pixel run per bit.
+It only trusts the value when the marker sequence is present (so ordinary, non-overlaid frames are ignored) and returns a `confidence` flag alongside the value.
+It requires a decoded I420 frame and does not close it (the caller still owns it).

 ### Latency measurement

-- Every audio and video received chunk `timestamp` and `clkms` (wall clock) is added into `latencyAudioChecker` and `latencyVideoChecker` queue (instances of `TimeBufferChecker`)
-- The `renderer.currentAudioTS` (current audio sample rendered) is used to get the closest wall clock time from `audioTimeChecker`.
-From there we sync video.
+Video (glass-to-glass) latency is measured with the **pixel overlay**, not a side-channel:

+- The encoder stamps the capture epoch (ms) into each frame's top rows (`OverlayEncoder`), enabled from the encoder's "Add latency information in video" checkbox.
-- The UI displays: `Latency = Now - whenSampleWasGenerated`
+- The player recovers it from the displayed frame (`OverlayDecoder`) and computes `videoLatencyMs = Date.now() - recoveredEpoch`.
+- Because the overlay carries a marker sequence, the player only trusts a value when the marker is present; it shows a rolling **recovery-confidence %** and stops the extractor on error.

-Note: Encoder and Player clock have to be in sync for this metric to be accurate.
-If you use same computer as encoder & player then metric should be pretty accurate
+Note: Encoder and Player clocks have to be in sync for this metric to be accurate.
+If you use the same computer as encoder & player then the metric should be pretty accurate

 ## testing (encoder player served from localhost)